Han Pao-teh: Early life and education

 Han was born on August 19, 1934, in Shandong, China.
 His family fled the Second Sino-Japanese War and, following the outbreak of the Chinese Civil War, ultimately moved to Taiwan during the Great Retreat in 1949.
 After migrating through Qingdao and Zhoushan, they settled in Zuoying, Kaohsiung, then moved to Penghu.

-Han was the eldest son of his family.
-After high school, he studied architecture at National Cheng Kung University and graduated with a Bachelor of Science (B.S.) in 1958.
+Han studied architecture at National Cheng Kung University and graduated with a Bachelor of Science (B.S.) in 1958.
 As a senior undergraduate, he founded an architectural design magazine, Shutters (百葉窗), dedicated to traditional Taiwanese architecture and, after graduation, worked as a teaching assistant at Cheng Kung.
 He then won a full scholarship to complete graduate studies in the United States at Harvard University, where he earned a Master of Architecture (M.Arch.) from the Harvard Graduate School of Design in 1965.
 In 1967, he also earned a Master of Fine Arts (M.F.A.) in history and architecture from Princeton University.